TUTORIAL: Manage XSCHEM design / symbol libraries

 The first approach is preferred by pcb hobbysts, people working on

-the second approach is preferred for big designs where a one level
+the second approach is preferred for big designs where a one or more directory level

 indirection is desired for symbols, so any symbol in xschem is given